 The drawback is the small size of the on-screen keyboard, which makes text entry relatively slow.
 And there’s the dreaded auto-correct, which can get pretty annoying and is better turned off for creative writing.

 I found the on-screen keyboard most useful for basic editing.
 After dictating a passage using Siri, checking it over, adding missed punctuation and fixing spelling mistakes is where the on-screen keyboard is the best solution.

 To use the iPhone for writing you need a word processing app.
 I use Microsoft Word for iOS and iA Writer.

-One important thing when using the iPhone for writing is storage and sharing work with your other devices.
+One important thing when writing on iPhone is storage and sharing work with your other devices.
 Word for iOS can save work to Microsoft’s OneDrive or to Dropbox.

 Microsoft Word for iOS is available here.
 You’ll need a subscription to Office365 for full functionality.

 iA Writer uses Apple’s iDisk for storage.
-It is available here.
+It’s available here.

 Other Useful iPhone Writing Apps

 Other creative writing apps I use on my iPhone for writing are: